Hello! I'm glad you're here.

 The Product Manager Years

-In my third year as a Case Planner, I began working on a website in my free time that provided women with the tools and information they needed to have a healthy pregnancy.
-The site was called babyMed and at the time that I started working on it, it was built purely with HTML and had very little structure.
+In my third year as a Case Planner, I started working on a website in my free time aimed at providing women with the tools and information they needed for a healthy pregnancy.
+The site, called babyMed, was basic HTML with little structure at the time.

-Not having any personal experience with pregnancy, I spent hours googling blogs written by women who were pregnant or struggling to become pregnant.
-I looked for their pain points and the language they used.
-I then googled the top pregnancy sites and studied how they structured their content.
-Unknowingly, this was my first foray into UX research.
-I used my acquired insights and edited a lot of content.
-Every edit I made was user-focused.
-And then Google came out with Panda, their first (really) user-centered algorithm update.
-We flourished.
-Pageviews climbed, users increased, revenue improved and I, now, had a new full-time job.
+Since I didn’t have personal experience with pregnancy, I spent hours reading blogs from women who were pregnant or trying to conceive, looking for their pain points and paying attention to the language they used.
+I also researched the top pregnancy sites and analyzed how they structured their content.
+Unknowingly, this was my first dive into UX research.
+I used those insights to refine and edit the content, always keeping the user in mind.
+When Google launched Panda, its first truly user-centered algorithm update, we saw significant growth.
+Pageviews skyrocketed, user numbers grew, and revenue improved—ultimately leading me to my first full-time role in the field.

 CHAPTER 4